- While the character creator at the beginning can be rather unnerving, there are a few moments that lighten it up:

 - If you talk to Susie, you will overhear her and Lancer talking about their evil plan (which doesn't sound very good).

-- When fighting Susie and Lancer, having Ralsei talk to them shows just how bad Lancer is at being a bad guy, and if you don't put Susie to sleep the pair have some funny lines.(X-Anything ACT for the 1st time)
+- Having Ralsei talk to them shows just how bad Lancer is at being a bad guy, and if you don't put Susie to sleep, the pair have some funny lines:(X-Anything ACT for the 1st time)

 Ralsei: You two look like a really great team!
 I'm proud!